nix-community/lanzaboote/docs/QUICK_START.md

 for their NixOS system using a custom key chain.
 The audience are experienced NixOS users.

-This guide has been tested on a Lenovo Thinkpad and is expected to work on other Thinkpads without change.
+This guide has been tested on a Lenovo ThinkPad and is expected to work on other Thinkpads without change.
 On other systems, certain steps may be different.